Hindu Endowments Board: Formation of the Hindu Endowments Board

 The Hindu Endowments Board (HEB) was formed in 1968 by an Act passed in parliament which transferred the management of 4 major Hindu temples from the Mohammedan and Hindu Endowments Board (MHEB).
 The MHEB was formed in 1907 by the British Empire's government of Colony of Singapore in early Singapore to overcome shortcomings in the management of Hindu and Muslim religious entities.

 Formation of the Hindu Advisory Board

 In 1985, the Hindu Advisory Board (HAB) was established to advise the Government and HEB on matters of Hindu religion and customs.
-Both the Hindu Endowments Board and the Hindu Advisory Board are headed by Chairpersons appointed by the Ministry of Community Development, Youth and Sports.
-There are presently 16 members in HEB and 12 members in HAB.
+Both the Hindu Endowments Board and the Hindu Advisory Board are headed by Chairpersons appointed by the Ministry of Culture, Community and Youth.
+The HEB comprises a Chairman, a Vice-Chairman, a Finance Member and 12 appointed members.
+The HAB comprises a Chairman, a Vice-Chairman, a Secretary and 9 members.

+Recent leadership

+In December 2025, Sarojini Padmanathan was appointed Chief Executive Officer of HEB, with effect from 24 December 2025, succeeding Jeevaganth Arumugam who had served since September 2024.
+Padmanathan previously served as HEB's Finance Member and has over four decades of public service experience, including senior roles at the Ministry of Health and the Health Sciences Authority.